 The University of Oklahoma at Norman is part of the public university system in Oklahoma and is home to a student body numbering 20,000.
 The Norman campus is home to many liberal art majors including arts and sciences, communications, law, engineering, liberal studies and architecture to name a few.
 The largest school, the College of Arts & Sciences, enrolls over 35% of the total students on campus at any given time.

 What Kind of Job Can I Get Out of School?

-While some individuals are lucky enough to land an entry level social work position, it’s sometimes difficult to land social worker positions as entry level social work positions.
-Fortunately, there are a variety of entry level social worker positions that aren’t actually working as a social worker.
-One example of entry level social work positions are group home positions.
+While some individuals are lucky enough to land an entry-level social work position, it’s sometimes difficult to land social worker positions as entry-level social work positions.
+Fortunately, there are a variety of entry-level social worker positions that aren’t actually working as social workers.
+One example of an entry-level social work position is a group home attendent.